rdegges/rdegges-blog/articles/2014/tech-marketing-and-spam.md

+---
-Title: Tech Marketing and Spam
+title: "Tech Marketing and Spam"
-Date: 2014-06-05
-Tags: programming
+date: "2014-06-05"
+tags: ["programming"]
+slug: "tech-marketing-and-spam"
-Summary: A story on how I unknowingly spammed Reddit, and reflections on what is and isn't considered spam in the world of tech.
+description: "A story on how I unknowingly spammed Reddit, and reflections on what is and isn't considered spam in the world of tech."
+---

 ![Horse Creature Sketch][]